-The following chart contains numbers of major armaments and combat equipment, which is in possession of the Czech Armed Forces as of 1 January 2014, regardless of its supposed use, placement within combat units, or in storage facilities, its combat capability, or its long- or short-term conservation, or whether the equipment has been offered for sale.
+The following chart contains numbers of major armaments and combat equipment, which are in possession of the Czech Armed Forces as of 1 January 2014, regardless of their supposed use, placement within combat units, or in storage facilities, their combat capability, or their long- or short-term conservation, or whether the equipment have been offered for sale.

 Major Equipment of ACR as of 1 January 2014:

 The Treaty on Conventional Armed Forces in Europe (CFE) sets a "Maximum National Level of Holding" for each state party.
 This is the limit of pieces of armament and equipment, that the country can possess.